revloc02/dndMarkdown/legendary-actions.md

 #### Legendary Actions

-Modified creatures can perform the following Legendary Actions after another creature’s turn (i.e. not on it's turn, or out-of-turn), provided they can “pay” the action cost for them.
-It may act out-of-turn more than once, between its turns, as long as long as it has the Legendary Actions to do so.
-For example, an elite creature will not be able to perform Legendary Actions that cost 2 actions because they can only take 1 such action per round.
-The creature regains spent Legendary Actions at the start of its regular turn.
+A modified creature may take Legendary Actions after any other creature's turn—not on its own turn.
+It may act multiple times between its own turns, as long as it has Actions remaining to spend.
+Actions are replenished at the start of the creature's regular turn.

+A creature can only use Actions whose cost is within its tier's limit.
+For example, an **Elite** creature has only 1 Legendary Action per round and cannot use any Action that costs 2.

+**Available Legendary Actions:**

-* **Attack:** The creature makes a single melee or ranged attack.
+- **Attack.** The creature makes one melee or ranged attack.
-* **Move:** The creature moves up to its speed without provoking attacks of opportunity.
+- **Move.** The creature moves up to its speed without provoking opportunity attacks.
-* **Cast a Cantrip:** The creature casts a cantrip, provided it is able to cast spells.
+- **Cast a Cantrip.** The creature casts a cantrip (requires spellcasting ability).
-* **Special Ability (Costs 2 Actions):** The creature uses one of its special abilities that require an action, provided that it has such an ability.
+- **Special Ability *(costs 2 actions)*.** The creature uses one of its action-activated special abilities.
-* **Cast a Spell (Costs 2 Actions):** The creature casts a spell, provided it is able to cast spells.
+- **Cast a Spell *(costs 2 actions)*.** The creature casts a spell (requires spellcasting ability).
-* **Multiattack (Costs 2 Actions):** The creature uses its multiattack, provided it already has such an action option.
+- **Multiattack *(costs 2 actions)*.** The creature uses its Multiattack action (requires Multiattack).
-* **All-Out (Costs 3 Actions):** The creature moves up to its speed without provoking attacks of opportunity and uses its special ability, spell, or multiattack, provided it already has such an action option.
+- **All-Out *(costs 3 actions)*.** The creature moves up to its speed without provoking opportunity attacks, then uses a special ability, spell, or Multiattack.

+---

-#### Challenge Rating
+### Challenge Rating

-Increase the creature's CR by the number shown in the table.
-Consider any creature of CR ½ or lower as having a CR of 0 for the purpose of this calculation.
-Therefore an **Elite kobold** becomes a CR 1 opponent (with +10 HPs, see below), while a **Legendary kobold** is a CR 4 challenge (with +40 HPs).
+Increase the creature's CR by the amount shown in the table.
+Treat any creature of CR ½ or lower as CR 0 for this calculation.

+> *An **Elite** kobold (base CR ¼ → treated as CR 0) becomes a CR 1 opponent.
+A **Legendary** kobold becomes a CR 4 challenge.*

-### Increasing Hit Points
+### Hit Points

-A creature with a Legendary Template gets a boost on hit points to help it make a stand against prepared adventurers.
-Use the table to determine the creatures new CR, and then multiply the new CR by 10 and add that many HPs to the creatures HP pool.
+Upgraded creatures gain bonus hit points to help them survive against prepared parties.
+Once you've determined the creature's new CR, multiply that number by 10 and add the result to its hit point total.

-* **HP bonus = new CR x 10**
+> **HP Bonus = New CR × 10**

-_For Example: A troll is CR 5, so a **Boss troll** would be CR 7 and get +70 HPs.
-A fire giant is CR 9, and so a **Godly fire giant** becomes a CR 16 and thus gets +160 HPs._
+> *A troll is CR 5.
+A **Boss** troll becomes CR 7, gaining +70 HP.
+A fire giant is CR 9.
+A **Mythic** fire giant becomes CR 16, gaining +160 HP.*

-If this seems overly complex then just simply give the creature however many HPs you want.
+If this feels overly complicated, simply add however many hit points feel appropriate for your game.